-As my son told his story yet again (this time to a group of mommas), I found myself feeling that old guilt of, “Where was I when he did that? – Why didn’t I see what was going on?”
-Every time he speaks I glean something new from his talk, but I thought I was over all those guilt feelings.
+My son told his story again.
+This time to a group of mothers.
+I found myself feeling heavy with guilt, “Where was I? – Why didn’t I see what was going on?”
+Every time he speaks I hear something new.
+Even though I’ve dealt with guilt before, it’s easily accessible.

-Driving alone in the car later that day my heart felt down-right heavy.
-God reminded me of all the love my husband and I had poured into our son from the day he was born.
-Then He gave me the image of a big loom weaving threads back and forth.
-In my heart He said the threads were love shown day after day.
-They knit a strong web of trust underneath our child; something for him to fall on in life.
-This was really cool.
-I immediately felt better.
+God reminded me of the love my husband and I had poured into each child from the day they were born.
+Then He gave me an image: a big loom weaving threads back and forth.
+I somehow knew those threads were love sewn day after day.
+They knit together, making a strong web of trust underneath our children.
+Incase they should fall.
+Ok, this was really cool.
+I could hardly see to drive, but I immediately felt better.

-My take-away was that God is not limited by bad human decisions.
-His is the loom, and His is the thread because He is love.
-Parents may fail, friends may fail, “the system” we look to may fail, but God’s love never fails!
+My take-away was that God isn’t limited by human decisions.
+When we use His threads of love, they are eternal and healing.
+Parents may fail, friends may fail, “the system” may fail …but God’s love never fails!